balena-io/docs/pages/development/local-mode.md

 ```
 sudo resin local ssh f340127.local
 ```
-If we want to rather check whats going on in the hostOS, to perhaps check logs or something else, we can add the `--host` option and we will land up in the devices hostOS and be able to run the usual docker commands, etc.
+If we want to rather check whats going on in the hostOS, to perhaps check logs or something else, we can add the `--host` option and we will land up in the devices hostOS and be able to run the usual Docker commands, etc.

 ```
 sudo resin local ssh f340127.local --host